 Angelo’s philosophy on marketing starts with understanding his customers—he believes that knowing who your customers are is the foundation of an effective marketing strategy.

 Through identity marketing, TIDAL can access zero-party data—information that customers offer up willingly in order to redeem a discount or special offer.
-Students, the military, and first responders can all sign up for a TIDAL subscription at 40 to 50% off the regular rate (that is, once they’ve securely verified their eligibility with SheerID’s Identity Marketing Platform).
+Students, the military, and first responders can all sign up for a TIDAL subscription at 40 to 50% off the regular rate (that is, once they’ve securely verified their eligibility with SheerID’s Verification Platform).

 To Angelo, this zero-party data is valuable because he doesn’t have to make any inferences about the customer.
 When TIDAL verifies a customer is a student, Angelo and his team can apply what they’ve learned about their student audience, understand what sets that customer apart from the rest of their user base, and focus on creating great experiences for that customer based on that factual knowledge.
 There’s no uncertainty or risk of misattribution.